Traeger-GmbH/codabix-docker/README.md

 docker run -d -p 8181:8181 --env CODABIX_ADMIN_PASSWORD=MySuperComplexPassword ghcr.io/traeger-gmbh/codabix:latest --run-as-service
 ```

-> NOTE: When running the Codabix image with persisted data (already existing application data from a previous run) overriding the admin password or the project name will have no effect.
+> NOTE: When running the Codabix image with persisted data (already existing project data from a previous run), overriding the admin password
+> or the project name by specifying environment variables will have no effect - see section "Changing the admin password in an existing project"
+> below for how to change the admin password when the project has already been created.

 ### Overriding more settings parameters